 What time of day is the best to visit Machu Picchu?

-Mornings have become very crowded and when possible we arrange for our groups to visit in the afternoons.
+Mornings are very crowded and when possible we arrange for our groups to visit in the afternoons.
 Machu Picchu National Park is open from 6 am to 5:30 pm 365 days a year.
 Early mornings can be misty and foggy which may burn off by 10-11 am.
 Travelers seeking the enigmatic sunrise over Machu Picchu have low chances in the rainy season.
-Most of the morning traffic is due to 1-day visitors.
-Trains arrive around 7 am and visitors board the shuttle buses to head up to the park.
-The mornings can be very congested, especially near the main entry.
-Afternoon train departures back to Ollantaytambo station begin around 01:30 pm, 3 pm, 4:30 pm and continue through the evening.
-So choosing to visit in the afternoons can be the best time to explore with the fewest crowds.
+Most of the morning congestion prior to July 1, was due to 1-day visitors.
+However with the new half-day tickets, we are expecting that 1 day visitors will shift to the afternoons because logistically, it takes 4-5 hours to travel from Cusco to Machu Picchu.
+And the morning shift ends at 12 noon.
+The biggest obstacle to getting to Machu Picchu now are the shuttle buses from Aguas Calientes.
+We are seeing wait times that average 1 hour going up and 1 hour coming down.
+Choosing to visit in the afternoons can be the best time to explore with the least congestion and there are several evening trains, if you don't mind getting back to Cusco late evening.
 Afternoon light is often preferred by photographers.
 Sunrise is about 6 am daily and sunset is about 5:30 pm.
 If you're planning to buy entry tickets on the government website and you have questions about the 1/2 day tickets for afternoon entry, click here to get the scoop.
 It's not what you think.

 There's two important things to realize about Machu Picchu and the weather.
 One is that there are basically two seasons.
 A dry season and a wet season.
 By late November, the rainy season begins, then by late March, tapers off to the "dry" season.
 The other important thing is that Machu Picchu is located in the mountains at 8000 ft/2438 m above sea level, and the altitude can affect weather patterns causing sudden shifts and changes, sometimes in a matter of minutes.